What You Need to Know About ISO 45001

 How does the new ISO 45001 differ from OHSAS 18001?

-ISO 45001 requires organizations to identify the potential hazards in the workplace and then develop strategies to mitigate those risks.
+ISO 45001 requires organisations to identify the potential hazards in the workplace and then develop strategies to mitigate those risks.
 This includes assessing the risk level associated with each hazard.
 Additionally, procedures must be developed to reduce or eliminate that risk.

-Organizations that have achieved ISO 45001 certification will have improved processes for risk management.
+Organisations that have achieved ISO 45001 certification will have improved processes for risk management.
 This will result in fewer accidents, injuries, and fatalities in the workplace.

-Interaction with the outside world
+Interaction with the Outside World

 ISO 45001 specifies in detail where consultation and participation of workers is required: see clause 5.4. of the standard.

-Opportunities
+What Opportunities Exist?

 That’s why ISO 45001 introduces the term occupational health and safety opportunity.
 This term includes circumstances that can lead to improvement of occupational health and safety performance.

-Outside the scope
+Outside the Scope

 The following are some new or considerably modified clauses in ISO 45001 compared to OHSAS 18001:

-Clause 4: The context of the organization
+Clause 4: The context of the organisation

 Clause 4.2: Needs and expectations of workers and other interested parties

-The organization shall identify in addition to the workers, the other interested parties relevant to the organization’s OH&S management system.
-Interested parties can be defined as people or organizations that can affect, be affected by, or even perceive themselves to be affected by a decision or activity (Clause 3.2).
-Next, identify the needs and expectations of the workers and those parties.
-Additionally, existing or potential future legal requirements related to those needs and expectations need to be identified.
-This results in a set of requirements.
+The organisation shall identify in addition to workers, the other interested parties relevant to the organisation’s OH&S management system.
+Interested parties can be defined as people or organisations that can affect, be affected by, or even perceive themselves to be affected by a decision or activity (Clause 3.2).

 Clause 4.3: The scope of the OH&S management system